 Well-proportioned public rooms, which include an impressive entrance hall and gracious drawing room, are all beautifully furnished and decorated with stunning flower arrangements and the occasional unexpectedly modern piece that brings life to a fine collection of antiques.

 Spacious bedrooms, including those in a newer wing which blends perfectly with the original building, generally have superb bathrooms and offer all the comforts expected of such a house - and fine views over the gardens.

-Converted outbuildings house what must be Ireland’s most stylish cookery school and has been designed to cater for all levels of cooks, from budding enthusiasts to the experienced gourmet and, alongside it, a beautiful spa.
+Converted outbuildings house a number of amenities, including what must be Ireland’s most stylish cookery school - designed to cater for all levels of cooks, from budding enthusiasts to the experienced gourmet - and, alongside it, a beautiful spa.

 While Dunbrody provides a wonderfully relaxing place for a leisure break, they also cater for business meetings, small conferences, product launches and incentive programmes (full details available on request).

 Conference/banqueting (30/120).
 Secretarial services; video conferencing.
 Cookery school.
 Spa & beauty salon.
 Garden, walking.
 Children welcome (under 5s free in parents' room; cot available without charge, baby sitting arranged).
 No pets.